-In Years 10 and 11, you will study towards a minimum of 9 GCSEs; 5 core subjects ( in the subject pages), a Modern
+In Years 10 and 11, you will study towards a minimum of nine GCSEs; five core subjects ( in the subject pages), a

-Foreign Language and 3 option subjects.
+Modern Foreign Language and three option subjects.
 You will also have Physical Education lessons which are non-examined.
-The majority of students will have a study period once a week with the exception being students who wish to study Ancient Greek as an additional GCSE.
+Pupils will also have a supervised study period once a week.
 All GCSE examinations will be assessed at the end of Year 11.

 When there are a small number of students opting for a given subject, we reserve the right to withdraw the subject or to replace some of the teaching time with a designated private study activity.
-In these rare circumstances, we will contact you as soon as possible to discuss any arrangements that may be made.

 Alongside your GCSE choices, you will continue to take part in our PSHE programme.
-This is delivered by form tutors and enhanced by visiting speakers, and incorporates comprehensive careers education and guidance, which is reinforced by Morrisby testing and Unifrog.
+This is delivered by form tutors and enhanced by visiting speakers.
+PSHE incorporates comprehensive careers education and guidance, which is reinforced by Morrisby testing and Unifrog.